glenrage/dynamic/README.md

 ## NFT Infrastructure: Smart Contract, Deployment & Service

-The "First Win NFT" is powered by a custom ERC721 smart contract and server-side logic for minting.
+The "First Win NFT" is powered by a simple ERC721 smart contract and server-side logic for minting.

 - **Smart Contract (`SimpleMathlerSharedUriNft.sol`):**